 While you can buy Machu Picchu entrance tickets in-person in Cusco, Aguas Calientes, or any major city with a Banco de Nacíon, it's strongly advised to purchase ahead in the high season (June to September), as tickets can sell out.
 If your itinerary is tight or you're travelling in the busy season, it's wise to book ahead.
 To do that, here's how to buy your entrance tickets online in advance!

 NOTE: While purchasing tickets yourself is the cheapest approach, a hassle-free (albeit pricier) alternative is to buy from a reseller such as GetYourGuide.
-This provides instant confirmation and tickets and is much more user friendly if you are encountering troubles on the government site.
+This provides instant confirmation and is much more user friendly if you are encountering troubles on the government site.
 You can also consider an affordable guided tour from Aguas Calientes, which includes your bus and entrance ticket.
-Otherwise, follow these steps below!

 1. Go to the Ministry of Culture website